EE-institute/demo/process.md

 A Human-Centric Approach to Understanding the Essence of Organisation by Jan Dietz and Hans Mulder (2024)](https://link.springer.com/book/10.1007/978-3-031-53361-7)

 ## Constitution
-- The DEMO-SL change board is constituted by the EEI management
+- [ ] The DEMO-SL change board is constituted by the EEI management, as approved by the board on Aug-26-2025
 - Changes in members of the board are decided by the EEI management
 - The board consists of at least three (3) members and preferably has an uneven number of members
 - The board preferably reflects a diverse (global) geographic background